 Playing blind boccia is really fun and a completely new challenge – also for sighted people!

 Boccia in the Dark

 Watch this video where Boccia England and Boccia Taiwan Sports Federation in joint cooperation make the first Blind Boccia competition with a Boccia Grid/ Touchboard in Taiwan:

-Football 5-a-side, or Blind football, is the new fast-growing sport for the blind and visually impaired.
+Football 5-a-side, or blind football, is the new fast-growing sport for the blind and visually impaired.
 Several European football clubs have integrated a team for blind football.

 There are only five players on each team, and the only sighted player is the goalkeeper.
-All besides the keeper are wearing face masks, and some wearing protective head gear.
+All besides the keeper are wearing face masks, and some are wearing protective head gear.
 The keeper is not allowed to leave the goal area.

 5-a-side is played with a size 3 audible futsal ball with low bounce.
 The players localize the ball exclusively by sound, and they receive instructions on the field from the other players, the coach, a shooting assistant behind the opponent's goal and the keeper.

 It is therefore extremely important that the audience stays silent during the game.
 The silence builds up the tension, and often culminate in a thunderous roar when a goal is scored.